GQster/BinaryAutoTyper/README.md

 # BinaryAutoTyper
-#### A little desk gizmo that converts key strokes to binary then back to ASCII for your delight!
+#### A little desk gizmo that converts keystrokes to binary then back to ASCII for your delight!